Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process a pre-authorization for an initial amount in Cloud
+Use the information in this section to process a pre-authorization for an initial amount in Cloud

 mode.
 A pre-authorization transaction places a temporary hold on the customer's payment